kwant-project/kwant/doc/source/tutorial/FAQ.rst

 .. image:: ../images/FAQaaa.*

-Finally, we create the template that will used to create the second part of the scattering region and the lead.
+We can then use the original template to create a lead, which has 1 translational symmetry.
+We can then use this lead as a template to fill another section of the system with a cylinder of sites and hoppings:

 .. literalinclude:: FAQ.py
     :start-after: #HIDDEN_BEGIN_FAQeee